 Basically, my motto is “à chacun son truc,” “to each his own.”

-Yet, I don’t believe.
+Yet, I don’t believe in god.
 The very idea of believing is foreign to me.
 I wasn’t brought up religious and all these rites are mysterious to me, intimidating even.
 Religion just isn’t part of my life.

 It hadn’t been my day.
 First, we got lost going to my father’s workplace—how am I supposed to remember a tiny side street I went to ten years ago?
 Then my favourite bakery, the one that is really out of the way (and uphill to boot) had run out of their chaussons aux pommes.
 Mark was annoying, we ran out of hot water for the shower, I got a splinter in my feet and none of my pictures was good.

 At the end of the evening, I gave in and decided to “treat” Mark to a church visit.
 It was that or candies and yes, this kid is weird.

 We stepped into Saint Nicolas, the closest church to my parent’s place, only a block away.
 It’s not as magnificent as the cathedral but a friendly church, not one of these fundamentalist parishes where Mass is said in Latin and where families have a minimum of ten kids in tow.

 It was the end of the weekday Mass.
 To my surprise, there were about twenty people sitting there in silence.
 I could still hear the last notes of the organ hanging in the air, between the church’s polished floor and the impossibly high ceiling.
 People were taking their time to leave, standing up slowly, lost in their thoughts.
 The atmosphere was peaceful and almost surreal.
 It could have been any place of worship, anywhere in the world.

 Being there felt right.
 For a few minutes, I escaped as well.
 I escaped from the heat, the wind, the crowd, from time and from the city, from a somewhat frustrating day and from a busy evening.